toinsson/toinsson.github.io/index.markdown

 layout: home
 ---
-This is short professional website providing below an interactive version of my CV,\
+This is a short professional website providing below an interactive version of my CV,\
 as well as a pdf file for [download](/assets/cv.pdf).